lear-ner97/SpanPatchTST/README.md

 # SpanPatchTST
-This is the official implementation of our submitted paper : "SpanPatchTST:  SpanPatchTST: A Self-Supervised Learning Model for Short-term  and Mid-term Energy Load Forecasting"
+This is the official implementation of our paper : "SpanPatchTST:  SpanPatchTST: A Self-Supervised Learning Model for Short-term  and Mid-term Energy Load Forecasting"

-## step-by-step guidelines to produce results
+## step-by-step guidelines to reproduce the results

 ## install dependencies
 put all the github repo in a single folder and install the packages listed in the main file ssl.py, lines 18-45